kdeath83/unofficial-wa-lens-ai-apra/README.md

-# 🏛️ Unofficial WA Lens for AI Governance for APRA Regulated Entities
-+ 1 Click Remediation Deployment
+# 🏛️ Unofficial WA Lens for AI Governance for APRA Regulated Entities + 1 Click AWS Deployment Remediation

 > ⚠️ **UNOFFICIAL / FOR PROTOTYPING USE ONLY**
 >